kingram6865/rick_and_morty_versus_the_worlds/README.md

 #### MVP

+- Build app with HTML, CSS, JavaScript
+- Use Flexbox for styling
-- Access the Rick and Morty API
+- Access the Rick and Morty API using Axios
-- Display an image of Rick or Morty, based on user input
-- Allow user to pick a world.
-- Allow user to choose a randomly generated range of opponents from 1 to 5 from the selected world.
-- Avatars dodge mudballs after throwing mudball.
-- Display a title indicating the world where the battle is centered, which is any except earth
-- Display a picture of the winner.
+- Create at least one media query breakpoint

 #### PostMVP

-- Add Animations of mudballs and fighters moving and dodging
-- Add voice sounds, of Rick, Morty, Opponents
-- Have background change according to world visited
-- Have the speed of the dodging action adjusted based onn how "muddy" opponent is.
-- Allow user to "throw" mudballs
+- Create a drop down list of character names to select
+- Display an image of the selected character from the Rick and Morty universe.
+- Create a randomized version of character selection with a button
+- Add "warning" text animation if Rick or Morty
-- Use local storage to save win/loss record for characters
+- Use local storage to save a list of characters selected.

 #### Goals
 - Monday - Develop the skeleton.
 Create the HTML and align all of the objects that will contain data.